With endless balmy weather and blue seas, the Caribbean is popular all year round. But which are the best islands to visit in October?

 There’s more nature closer to hand at Roseau’s Botanical Gardens, venue for the World Creole Music Festival.
 Wander among many indigenous or imported species, many of which will look their best after rain.

-Read: Best Things to Do in Dominica
+Read: Best Places to Visit in October

 Are you tempted to set sail for the tropics in October?
-Then browse our luxury cruises to the Caribbean to find the perfect itinerary for you and your loved ones.
+Then browse our cruises to the Caribbean to find the perfect itinerary for you and your loved ones.